inclement/Pyonic-interpreter/README.rst

 Todo
 ----

+Before next release:
     - Detect if interpreter is not there on resume
     - Halt thread on service exit
+    - Check out keyboard issues

+Eventually:
+    - Save to file button
     - Add an 'About' page

-- Save to file button

     - Setting for scrollback length
-- Allow swiping to remove old entries
-  - or other input clearing options
     - Add linting

 ctypes problem